Praxis Continuing Education and Training

 How to Obtain Your CE Certificate:

-After completing the course, please follow these steps to access your course evaluation, post-test (when applicable), and CE certificate through our online portal.
-To receive credit, you must attend the course in full, pass the post-test with a score of 80% or higher, and complete the course evaluation.
+After completing the course, please follow these steps to access your course evaluation and CE certificate through our online portal.
+To receive credit, you must attend the course in full, pass the post-tests with a score of 80% or higher, and complete the course evaluation.
 No partial credit will be awarded.
 Please read through all of the instructions below before proceeding.

-We encourage members to complete the post-test and evaluation within 3 months of course completion to earn their CE certificate.
+We encourage members to complete the post-tests and evaluation within 6 months of course completion to earn their CE certificate.

 Important Items to Note